-Study Group 17 is also responsible for the application of open system communications, including directory and object identifiers, and for technical languages, the method for their usage and other issues related to the software aspects of telecommunication systems, and for test specification languages in support of conformance testing to improve the quality of Recommendations.
+Open Systems Interconnection (OSI) and Technical Languages: Study Group 17 is also responsible for the application of OSIs, which includes managing directories and object identifiers, like public key infrastructure (PKI) and distributed PKI.
+It extends to addressing technical languages such as Abstract Syntax Notation one (ASN.1) and the use of JavaScript Object Notation (JSON).
+Ensuring proper methods for their application and addressing software-related issues in telecommunication systems is a key focus.
+Additionally, it encompasses the development to enhance the quality of recommendations and conformance testing.

 PART 2 – LEAD ITU-T STUDY GROUPS IN SPECIFIC AREAS OF STUDY

-SG17 Lead study group on security Lead study group on identity management Lead study group on languages and description techniques
+SG17 Lead study group on security Lead study group on identity management Lead study group on languages and description techniques Lead study group on quantum challenges and possibilities to security

 ANNEX B